gettyimages/EventToolkit/README.md

-# DomainToolkit
+# EventToolkit

-Succinct, dependency-free, ioc-friendly utilities for working with a domain-centric design paradigm.
+Succinct, dependency-free, ioc-friendly utilities for publishing / subscribing to events as messages within the application domain.

-## Domain Events
+## Events

-Domain Events aid decoupling and separation of concerns.
+Events aid decoupling and separation of concerns.

     public class Fee {
         public RecordPayment(amountPaid) {